More airports screening passengers amid China virus outbreak

 In Cairo, airport authorities launched a program to train airport staff and airline crews on handling passengers arriving from China who might be affected by the new virus.
 Lectures have been held and pamphlets with details about the symptoms are being handed out, added airport officials, speaking on condition of anonymity to discuss the measures.

-Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, Tameem Akhgar in Kabul, Afghanistan, Noha ElHennawy in Cairo and Munir Ahmed in Islamabad contributed to this report.
+Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, Tameem Akhgar in Kabul, Afghanistan, Noha ElHennawy in Cairo, Elias Meseret in Addis Ababa, Ethiopia and Munir Ahmed in Islamabad contributed to this report.